 CCS is usually presented with a labelled transition system, but in this paper we use unlabelled transitions (reduction semantics) as a uniform framework.
-Structural congruence has the same laws as for MA, except that we omit the rule for ambient, and we allow reordering of summations.
-The reduction relation has the rule together with rules (Par) and (Res) as given for MA.
+So we follow the reduction rules given in [13].
+Structural congruence has the same laws as for MA, except that we omit the rule for ambient, we allow reordering of summations, and we add the law